pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 The important thing at this stage is that you follow up on people who don't make it into the group.
 You don't a group of people making decisions without some of the members.

-If people join but don't introduce themselves in the introductions thread, you might like to welcome them to the group with an @mention.
+If people join but don't introduce themselves, you might like to welcome them to the group with an @mention.

 ## Champion the use of Loomio 🏆